 Genome Biology Group

-The research group is dedicated to advancing the diagnosis and treatment of cancer by utilizing genome technologies.
-The research projects are primarily focused on prostate cancer, although also ovarian, testicular, and colorectal cancers are studied.
-Cancer genomes and transcriptomes are analysed by a combination of computational biology and wet-lab based approaches.
-Mutation analyses in cancer clearly benefit from information on which genes and variants that are actually expressed.
-In this line, the group has specialized particularly in RNA-level analyses.
+The research group is dedicated to advancing cancer diagnosis and treatment through innovative genome technologies.
+The research is primarily concentrated on prostate cancer, with extended investigations into ovarian, testicular, and colorectal cancers.
+We adopt an integrated approach that combines computational biology with sophisticated wet-lab techniques to analyse cancer genomes and transcriptomes.
+Recognizing the pivotal role of gene and variant expression in mutation analyses, the team has developed a particular expertise in RNA-level analyses.
 Meaningful translational and genome-scale cancer research demands interdisciplinary synergy, and the group members draw upon their diverse academic backgrounds in biology, informatics, and medicine.

 The research group includes a project group in Cancer informatics, led by Dr. Bjarne Johannessen.